Q: At what age will you accept my new puppy to play at your daycare?

 Q: Do you have separate areas for different size dogs?

 ***It is most imperative that everyone gets along together and is having fun.
-If a dog is really stressed about being here, plays too rough, barks loudly and incessantly, or shows inappropriate behavior, they are asked to leave the program.
+If a dog is really stressed about being here, plays too rough, barks loudly and/or incessantly, or shows inappropriate behavior, they are asked to leave the program.
 No exceptions.***

 Q: Are senior dogs welcome to come and play?

-A: Yes, seniors who are active and free of any serious injuries or previous conditions.
-Conditions from aging like serious arthritis or hip and back issues that could worsen with rough play are not recommended to come.
+A: Yes, seniors who are active and free of any serious injuries or conditions.
+Conditions like serious arthritis or hip and back issues that could worsen with play are not recommended to come.
 If you have consulted with your vet about your decision to come to daycare, you are certain that your older dog is in good condition and that your dog is ok about being around an energetic group of dogs, then why not!!!
 The older ones teach the young ones a thing or two about being a good dog and we all raise a pack of well-balanced hounds.
 Its that simple really.
-It balances out the pack when an older dog is around to keep those young whipper-snapper's butts in line and show them the ropes.
+It balances out the pack when an older dog is around to keep those young whipper-snapper's in line and show them the ropes.
 Its a wonderful synergy when all dogs are happy about being here.
 You know your dog better than anyone.
 Its your call.

 click picture